Removing the shame, discrimination and fear from menstruation

 Fifteen-year-old Hamda.

-Fifteen-year-old Hamda had her first period when she was 12, and says it was a shocking experience.
-“I had no clue what it was and didn’t expect it.
+Fifteen-year-old Hamda had her first period when she was 12, “I had no clue what it was and didn’t expect it.
 I asked my sister and she explained to me that it is normal and only girls get it.
 I was also told that now I am a grown-up woman and ready to be married.”

 “I was in grade 3 when I got my period.
 I didn’t know anything about it.
 I just saw it and felt a lot of pain.
 I got so afraid.
 Nobody had talked to me about this.”